GonzalezBiodiversityLab/lab-wiki/content/labresearch/changingenvironments.md

 ---
-title: Species sersistence in changing environments
+title: Species persistence in changing environments
 type: book # Do not modify.
 toc: false
 ---